ShopTeckStudio/shoptechstudio-labs/docker/monitoring/README.md

 - Historical visibility and trend analysis
 - A clean, reproducible setup that can be extended over time

-Configuration files included here are examples and templates only.
-Environment-specific values, secrets, and credentials are intentionally excluded.
+Configuration files included here are intentionally minimal and exclude environment-specific values, secrets, and credentials.

 As this lab evolves, additional dashboards, alerts, and tooling may be added to this stack.